Milberger, Kansas

 Milberger is an unincorporated community in Lincoln Township, Russell County, Kansas, United States.
 It is located approximately 10.5 miles south of Russell and 3.5 miles west of U.S. Route 281 on Michaelis Road.

 History

 Volga German colonists founded Milberger in 1884.
 Predominantly Lutheran, they established several churches in and around the community, most of which closed by 1980.
 A rural post office operated in Milberger from 1903 to 1911.

-Milberger consists of a farm implements dealership, a church, a former bar; and a few houses.

 Geography

 Milberger lies on the west side of Landon Creek, roughly 4.5 miles (7 km) south of the Smoky Hill River in the Smoky Hills region of the Great Plains.
 Milberger is approximately 3.5 miles (6 km) west of U.S. Route 281, 10.5 miles (17 km) south of Interstate 70 and 12 miles (20 km) south-southwest of Russell, the county seat.